liferay/lexicon-site/src/pages/docs/satellites/Sites/buttons.md

 ![Button Primary Icon plus Text active state](../../../images/sites/ButtonSitesPrimaryIconTextActive.jpg)

-#### Secondary button icon + text
+#### Secondary button icon with text

-On the one hand we have the button with icon and text.
-This button is an extension of Lexicon's secondary button and is built based on the styles of this one.
-In this way they can be regular or without borders.
+This variation is an extension of Lexicon's secondary button, so it can be regular or have no borders.

 **Default**